 SELECT * FROM dbo.x;

-The results (not exactly how I would want them formatted, but you can play with the query above so the code conforms better to your standards):
+The results (on a much more modern version of SQL Server, mind you) are not exactly how I would want them formatted, but you can play with the query above so the code conforms better to your standards.

 Best guess at undeclared parameters

-SELECT * FROM sys.objects WHERE [object_id] = @ObjectID OR (name LIKE @ObjectName);
+SELECT name FROM sys.objects WHERE [object_id] = @ObjectID -- int? bigint?
+OR (name LIKE @ObjectName); -- varchar? nvarchar? how long?

-EXEC sys.sp_describe_undeclared_parameters @tsql = N'SELECT * FROM sys.objects WHERE [object_id] = @ObjectID OR (name LIKE @ObjectName);';
+EXEC sys.sp_describe_undeclared_parameters @tsql = N'SELECT name FROM sys.objects WHERE [object_id] = @ObjectID OR (name LIKE @ObjectName);';

 This returns a lot of other columns as well, but even the above should show how the stored procedure will be able to examine large and complicated T-SQL batches and describe all of the parameters that are used.
-Now, I say "best guess" because the parameter inspection is not perfect – but for most cases it is pretty spot on.
+(Be aware, though, that I said "best guess" because the parameter inspection is imperfect.)

 Fix output of system stored procedures